onecommons/unfurl/docs/configurators.rst

 -----------------------------

   :environment: This will set the environment variables exposed to Terraform.
-  :outputs: The outputs defined by the Terraform module will be set as the operation's outputs.
+  :outputs: Specifies which outputs defined by the Terraform module that will be set as the operation's outputs.
+If omitted and the Terraform configuration is specified inline, all of the Terraform outputs will be included.
+But if a Terraform configuration directory was specified instead, its outputs need to be declared here to be exposed.

 Environment Variables
 ---------------------